information

 5.73.070 Effective Dates.

-1. This tax will be effective beginning with the tax year 2012 and shall continue each year thereafter.
+1. This tax will be effective beginning with the tax year 2012 and will continue each year thereafter.
 Payment of the tax each year is due on the date on which state taxes are due, not including any extensions of time that might be requested or received.

-5.73.080 Revenue Division Responsibilities.
+5.73.080 Revenue and Financial Services Division Responsibilities.

-1. The Revenue Division shall:
+1. The Revenue and Financial Services Division will:

 3. B. Keep accurate records of the funds;